yentlvandamme/wish/README.md

 # Wish

-A Gemini integration in the CLI in order to avoid switching applications.
+A Gemini integration in the CLI to avoid switching applications.

 ## Wishlist
 - Enable context caching so we can have longer conversations
-- Implement a chat room instead of having to execute the binary over and over again.
+- Implement a chat room instead of having to execute the binary repeatedly.
-- Format the output to increase readability using a TUI library